elisabethirgens/booster2024-git-workshop/adventures/branch.md

 # branch 🌳

 Often I see people have workflows involving a shortcut for common Git operations, and that can be useful.
-But I also think learning those shortcuts _first_ can stand in the way of understanding the basics of a command like `branch` — and the all the different options the command has.
+But I also think learning those shortcuts _first_ can stand in the way of understanding the basics of a command like `branch` — and all the different options the command has.

 ```
 # List branches